 Long layover sucks.
 On the way to New York from South America, we had a 10 hour layover in Mexico City.
-We decided to get out of the airport to enjoy a little bit of the city since it definitely beats moping around at the airport.
+We decided to get out of the airport to enjoy a little bit of what Mexico City has to offer since it definitely beats moping around at the airport.
 Especially after we found ourselves stamped in into Mexico, 30 minutes after landing even though in theory we were ‘in-transit’.

-If you don’t have much time, we’d recommend heading straight to the museum towards the end.
+If you don’t have much time, we’d recommend heading straight to Templo Mayor Museum near the excavation site.
 It displays artifacts and trinkets found during excavation.
 Some of them are very well preserved.
 Even though it wasn’t as entertaining as the erotic pottery museum in Lima, for $4 – it was definitely worth a couple of hours of your time.

 We had the best tamales we’ve ever had from a guy selling them off his bike.
 The best thing about it?
-It was spicy!
+We could taste the spicy, whoo-eee!
 There’s some spicy food in South America, but usually it comes in the form of ‘aji’ – a condiment made from chile that you add to your meal.
 If we piled enough of it, we could taste the spice alright.
 But the tamales that we had – there was no avoiding the spice, it was blended right in with the sauce – and it was HOT!
 Just look at that red, spicy goodness left on the wrapping.

 It had been awhile since we had food that bites back!